divinites/oauth-mail/README.md

 3. Microsoft's policy about the redirect URI is quite tricky, it must be in the form http://www.xxx.com:[port], so in the current version, I hard code http://www.mylocalhost.com:10111 as the default redirect url, please fill in the API settings as well. in the future version,  I will add an option entry so that users can choose there preferred names in *mail.sublime-settings*.

 4. modify your host file: for osx users, it is /etc/host, add a new line *127.0.0.1  www.mylocalhost.com* at the end.

+### Password Method

+If oauth method does not work for you, or you want to use email other than gmail and microsoft mail, you can use password Method.

+First, add an entry *"authentication": "password"* in OauthMail.sublime-settings, and do not forget entering the correct imap/smtp server.

+The first time you using this email, an input panel will show up and sequentially ask you to input your username and password.
+Input it in 10 second, and that's all.
+Username and password will be cached so you do not need to enter it again.
+(I will add an option to let you decide whether username and password should be cached or not)

 ##  Commands: